MarxMustermann/OfMiceAndMechs/storyAndLore/storyboard.md

 * the golden times (350 years)
   * creation (30 years):
     * germany stopped to exist as an nation state and grew to a world dictatorship under the imperator
-    * german aristrocacy, rich people and higher lever party members grew to become the leading cast
+    * german aristocracy, rich people and higher lever party members grew to become the leading cast
     * basically everybody else was the lower cast
     * the dictatorship fought internal enemies and did dictatorship things
     * society was streamlined to the imperators goals and unrest was eliminated